-Formulation and processing variables which affect these mechanisms and can be used to control deterioration include: (1) moisture and water activity; (2) pH; (3) heat treatments; (4) emulsifier systems; (5) preservatives and additives; and (6) packaging.
+Formulation and processing variables that affect these mechanisms and can be used to control deterioration include (1) moisture and water activity; (2) pH; (3) heat treatments; (4) emulsifier systems; (5) preservatives and additives; and (6) packaging.

 The Importance of Moisture & Water Activity